xandrade/Talkpython.fm-Notable-Packages/README.md

 <img src="https://user-images.githubusercontent.com/12855744/139036749-7e03c867-3e7b-452d-a2c0-a308759278c7.png" width="50%">

-This is not a PyPi package, but it is an amazing: new, lightweight, JavaScript framework.
+This is not a PyPi package, but it is a amazing: a new, lightweight, JavaScript framework.

 ## [Episode 320](https://talkpython.fm/episodes/show/320/python-in-the-electrical-energy-sector)